 To add an Activity, click Turn editing on, go to the Section where you want the activity to appear and use click Add an activity or resource (at bottom right of section).
 Select an activity: a description will appear at right with links to more help.
 Click Add: the settings screen opens where you must configure the settings and click Save (at bottom of screen).
 For more, see About Adding Activities to a Moodle Course.

-Once you have added an activity, you can edit its settings by clicking its Update icon ( ) or rename it by clicking its Edit name icon ().
+Once you have added an activity, you can edit its settings by clicking its Update icon ( ) or rename it by clicking its Edit title icon ().

 Activities are added to the bottom of a Section.
 To move an activity up or down the page, drag it by its Move icon ().